Cuíca: Characteristics

-The cuíca has a wooden stick fastened at one end inside the drum in the center of the drumhead.
+The cuíca has a wooden or bamboo stick fastened at one end inside the drum in the center of, and perpendicular to, the drumhead.
 This stick is rosined and rubbed with a cloth.
 Changing the pressure on the head of the drum from the outside produces the different pitches and timbres.
 The body of the cuíca is normally made of metal, gourd or synthetic material.
 It has a single head, normally 6 to 10 in in diameter, made of animal skin.
-A thin bamboo stick is attached to the center of, and perpendicular to, the drum head, extending into the drum's interior.
 The instrument is held under one arm at chest height with the help of a shoulder strap.
 To play the cuíca, the stick is rubbed up and down with a wet cloth held in one hand while using the fingers of the other hand to press down on the skin of the drum near the place where the stick is attached.
 The rubbing motion produces the sound and the pitch is increased or decreased by changing the pressure on the head.